Rain (entertainer): Military service

 Rain fulfilled his mandatory military service from October 2011 until July 2013.
 He was named the top marksman of the 5th Infantry Division boot camp, and was chosen as the assistant instructor.
 He was appointed promotional ambassador by the Military Manpower Administration, and appeared in a documentary about the defense industry entitled "Defense Report 2012".

 Marriage and children

 In January 2013, Rain confirmed that he was dating actress Kim Tae-hee, which then caused an investigation into whether his dating had broken military rules during his mandatory military service.
 In 2014, he was baptised with the name Micheal as a Catholic, the same religion as his wife.
 The couple married on January 19, 2017, after five years of dating.

 On October 25, 2017, Kim gave birth to their first child.
 She gave birth to their second child on September 19, 2019.

-Philanthropy

-On May 5, 2022, Rain donated 100 million won to the G-Foundation Foundation of the International Organization for Development (International Development Cooperation NGO G-Foundation) by donating on the occasion of Children's Day.